robotframework/SeleniumLibrary/docs/extending/EXTENDING_SELENIUMLIBRARY.rst

 Keywords should be inside of a ``class`` and the ``add_library_components`` method must be called to add keywords.
-The ``add_library_components`` method is inherited from the `PythonLibCore`_ project and the project provides easy way to write libraries with dynamic or hybrid library API.
+The ``add_library_components`` method is inherited from the `PythonLibCore`_ project and the method must contains list of classes which contains the new keywords.

 Creating a new library by using inheritance
 -------------------------------------------